pali-english/pali-english.github.io/README.md

 we who have nothing.
 We shall feed on rapture,
 like the gods of streaming radiance.

+    Susukhaṁ vata jīvāma,
+        Susukhaṁ: very happily, in great happiness
+        vata: indeed
+        jīvāma: we live

+    yesaṁ no natthi kiñcanaṁ;
+        yesaṁ: of whom
+        no: our
+        natthi: there is not
+        kiñcanaṁ: anything, nothing

+    Pītibhakkhā bhavissāma,
+        Pītibhakkhā: feed on rapture, nourished by joy
+        bhavissāma: we shall be, we will become

+    devā ābhassarā yathā.
+        devā: gods
+        ābhassarā: of streaming radiance
+        yathā: like

 Jayaṁ veraṁ pasavati,
 dukkhaṁ seti parājito;